 Between 1895 and 1915, a huge variety of mosaic glass lamps came out of New York and Chicago to satisfy a growing demand for stylish lighting designs.
 While Tiffany Studios set the industry standard, other companies produced excellent designs as well.

 Companies such as Duffner & Kimberly and Gorham, aspired to make lamps of a quality on par with Tiffany Studios, and created styles that appealed more to the Victorian taste that, though on its way out, was still the prevailing preference of the American middle and upper middle class.
-Some companies, like Wilkinson, made high quality bases, and took short cuts with their shades.
-Others, like Unique, focused on creating complex shades and paired them with simpler bases.
+Wilkinson made high quality bases, and took short cuts with their shades.
 Many copied Tiffany’s Art Nouveau designs – in some cases almost to the letter – and many copied each other.

 5 tips for looking at mosaic glass lamps

 Learning how to spot the best lamps could easily take years of study, since many pieces are not signed and the differences are often subtle between a quality lamp from this period and a modern reproduction.
 You also have to keep an eye out for “made-up” lamps, which are composed of both old and new parts.
 However, a few tips can help you start to recognize quality lamps.

 1. Look for hairline cracks in the glass.

 It is not unusual for hairline cracks to appear in the panes of old mosaic glass shades.
 This is the natural result of the glass expanding and contracting as it heats and cools when the lamp is turned on and off.
 In fact, a lamp that doesn’t have any “stress” or “heat” cracks may be of more recent construction.